AnanyaSSadana/cv_project/README.md

 Steps for SimCLR

 1. Set the above drive folder as the working directory for SimCLR.ipynb
-2. Run the entire notebook leaving out the training subsection
+2. Run the entire notebook leaving out the training subsection (for just inference)